 - space: a context containing and governing our interactions

-Simply, a virtual social space is a software-mediated context of multiplayer interaction.
-We're all familiar with them - they include our messaging apps, social media feeds, forums, and so on.
-By modeling the virtual social space, we can more easily imagine reshaping them for our individual and collective benefit.
+So a virtual social space is a software-mediated context of multiplayer interaction.
+We're all familiar with them - they include our messaging apps, social media feeds, forums etc. By modeling the virtual social space, we can more easily imagine reshaping them for our individual and collective benefit.

-In the software I work on, a community is composed of any number of virtual social spaces.
+In the software I work on, a hub is a grouping of any number of virtual social spaces.
 Simple!
-Except neither humans nor networked computers are simple, and the situation gets complicated when they're combined.
-To help us along, we'll analyze virtual social spaces through the lens of a concrete hypothetical usecase.
+Except neither humans nor networked computers are simple, and it becomes a situation when they're combined.
+To help us along, we'll analyze virtual social spaces with a hypothetical usecase.
 Let's say I have a public web forum containing a specific space that has some very strict rules: participants are allowed to post only on Saturday, and posts must contain pictures of cats they know personally.
 We'll use this example to think concretely about the model.